yurigushiken/pdf-to-notion/readme.md

 PDF Link (url)
 Abstract (rich_text)
 Usage
-Convert PDFs to text:
+1. Convert PDFs to Text:
 Run the pdf_to_txt.py script to extract text from your PDFs and save them as .txt files:

 sh
 Copy code
 python pdf_to_txt.py
-Extract metadata from text files and save to CSV:
+2. Extract Metadata from Text Files and Save to CSV:
 Run the txt_to_database.py script to extract metadata from the text files and save it to a CSV file:

 sh
 Copy code
 python txt_to_database.py
-Upload metadata to Notion:
+3. Upload Metadata to Notion:
 Run the database_to_notion.py script to upload the metadata from the CSV file to your Notion database:

 sh